Early Communication Program (ECP)

 The College Student Inventory (CSI) is a 100-item survey that asks questions about both academic and social areas.
 The CSI has been administered to all freshmen during summer orientation sessions since 2001.

-AACC’s CSI Program connects students with an advisor/counselor two weeks after attendance at orientation to discuss their individual CSI report and to develop a plan of action based on their strengths, weaknesses, and interests.
+The Student Success Center's CSI Program connects students with an advisor/counselor two weeks after attendance at orientation to discuss their individual CSI report and to develop a plan of action based on their strengths, weaknesses, and interests.

 Everyone learns in a different way and everyone has had different life experiences.
 The report helps the advisor get to know the student so they can focus on the most important concerns right away.
 Then the advisor can target specific activities for each student.
 So, for example, if a student is undecided about their major, the advisor can help them begin to explore their options; if they are very interested in politics the advisor can help them get involved with student government; if they lack confidence in their math skills the advisor can help them find a math tutor.